-In the Show Report Over section, select the type and the bundling of events to appear in the report:
+In the Include Data Sources For section, select the type and the bundling of events to appear in the report:

-- Open-Up Events This option bundles all open-up events together into one variable charted on the report. - Click Through Events (all links bundled) This option bundles all click-through events together into one variable charted on the report. - Click Through Events (all links are separate) This option creates separate variables for each click-through event that is tracked.

-Open-Up Events and Click Through Events (all links bundled) - This option bundles all the open-up events into one variable and all the click-through events into a second variable charted on the report.
+- Open-Up Events This option bundles all open-up events together into one variable charted on the report. - Click Through Events Select one of these options: - Separate data sources per link This option creates separate variables for each click-through event that is tracked. - Bundle all links in one data source This option bundles all click-through events together into one variable charted on the report.